sabia-group/How-Tos/docs/source/open_paths/open_path.rst

 Similar to standard PIMD we run a molecular dynamics simulation in the NVT ensemble with multiple beads.
 Most of the input keywords stay the same as compared to the standard PIMD.
 We will go here through an example xml input file and highlight what input is special for the open path simulations.

-Some thing to think about before/ when setting up the input file are (*italic* for what is shown in this example):
+Some things to think about before/ when setting up the input file are (*italic* for what is shown in this example):

 - What is the temperature of interest? *60 K*
 - How many beads are necessary for the chosen temperature and system? *64 beads*